 Cover the slope to retain moisture and to help hold the grass seed in place across the sloped area.
 Mulch, straw, or wheat are all good choices in terms of materials, and watering will keep these in place as long as necessary.
 Try not to use so much that you can't see the seeded area underneath.
 You want to cover and protect the seed it without smothering it too much.

-Another option is to purchase and use mesh burlap, cheesecloth or mesh cloth.
+Another option, particularly for a steep slope, is to purchase and use mesh burlap, cheesecloth or mesh cloth.
 Mesh cloth will rot in place and prove beneficial to the soil, but other materials must be removed once the grass emerges.
-Secure these materials with rocks placed around the edges as needed.
+Secure these materials with rocks or landscape pins placed around the edges as needed.

 Step 7: Water and Fertilize Grass